Lentils

 Zero Oil and high protein snacks are abundant in South Indian Cuisine although pakoras, bhajia (gram flour dipped veggie fritters ) had taken centre stage for many years.
 Now, with the fad of health foods, gluten free, vegan, healthy foods and Omega 3 enveloping our universe, homemakers have to re-jig their recipes and come out with flavourful, appealing, steamed snacks to appease the afternoon / evening snack time.

-Although one must admit dhoklaskhandvis and the like have been part of Gujarati cuisine and are now appearing in menus across India thanks to cross cultural alliances and job-hopping households, Samosas, Kachoris and the like have been more popular even in the Southern states.
+Although one must admit dhoklaskhandvis and muthias have been part of Gujarati cuisine and are now appearing in menus across India thanks to cross cultural alliances and job-hopping households, Samosas, Kachoris and the like have been more popular even in the Southern states.

 Pin